Death on the Nile: Connections of the passengers

+Ned Robson - Cornelia Robson's deceased father, who was almost forced into bankruptcy by Linnet's father.

+Mrs Robson - Cornelia Robson's widowed mother.

+Mrs Leech - An acquaintance of Mrs Allerton and Tim, who lost a ring in Majorca.

+Toby Bryce - An acquantance of Linnet Doyle.

+Lord Charles Windlesham - A rejected suitor of Linnet Doyle, said to be too old for her.

+Joanna Southwood - A close friend of Linnet Doyle and a distant cousin of the Allertons.

+Leopold Hartz - An American millionaire and the deceased maternal grandfather of Linnet Doyle.

+Melhuish Ridgeway - Linnet Doyle's deceased father, whose business deals with his wife's money made him a very wealthy man, and made him some enemies along the way.

+Anna Ridgeway (née Hartz)- Linnet's deceased mother and the only daughter of the millionaire Leopold Hartz.

+Marie - A former maid of Linnet Doyle who had an affair with the already-married Fleetwood.

 Reception

 Contemporary reviews of the book were primarily positive.
-The Times Literary Supplement short review concluded by saying "Hercule Poirot, as usual, digs out a truth so unforeseen that it would be unfair for a reviewer to hint at it."
+The short review in the Times Literary Supplement concluded by saying, "Hercule Poirot, as usual, digs out a truth so unforeseen that it would be unfair for a reviewer to hint at it."

-The Scotsman review of 11 November 1937 finished by saying that, "the author has again constructed the neatest of plots, wrapped it round with distracting circumstances, and presented it to what should be an appreciative public."
+The Scotsman review of 11 November 1937 finished by saying that "the author has again constructed the neatest of plots, wrapped it round with distracting circumstances, and presented it to what should be an appreciative public."

-E R Punshon of The Guardian in his review of 10 December 1937 began by saying, "To decide whether a writer of fiction possesses the true novelist's gift it is often a good plan to consider whether the minor characters in his or her book, those to whose creation the author has probably given little thought, stand out in the narrative in their own right as living personalities.
+E. R. Punshon of The Guardian in his review of 10 December 1937 began by saying, "To decide whether a writer of fiction possesses the true novelist's gift it is often a good plan to consider whether the minor characters in his or her book, those to whose creation the author has probably given little thought, stand out in the narrative in their own right as living personalities.
 This test is one Mrs Christie always passes successfully, and never more so than in her new book."

 In a later review, Robert Barnard wrote that this novel is "One of the top ten, in spite of an overcomplex solution.
 The familiar marital triangle, set on a Nile steamer."
 The weakness is that there is "Comparatively little local colour, but some good grotesques among the passengers – of which the film took advantage."
 He notes a change in Christie's novels with this plot published in 1937, as "Spies and agitators are beginning to invade the pure Christie detective story at this period, as the slide towards war begins."